 There is good news, however.
 Tanzania is able to improve PPE when parents, Civil Society Organisations, communities and the government work together.
 Fursa kwa Watoto (FkW) programme, run by Children in Crossfire Tanzania and partners, is one of many successful programmes supporting the government to ease the strain on PPE.
 As interim solution FkW-trained teachers have learned various strategies to manage the large student numbers such as conducting sessions in shifts.
 Also through Parent-Partnership Programme, FkW encourages parents to be actively involved in their children’s education and to provide support through school feeding programme, allowances for teacher assistants/volunteers and production of learning materials.

-FkW has created a cost-effective and scalable model in which teachers are taught strategies to manage large classrooms, parents are engaged to support teachers in the learning of their children and to work in partnerships with LGAs
+FkW at the school level has tested and rolled out interventions in which teachers are taught coping and good practice strategies to manage large classrooms, apply early years pedagogy to create stimulating spaces, and create and use learning materials from local resources.
+In the approach, parents are engaged to support teachers in the learning of their children and school leadership works in partnerships with LGAs for quality assurance

 Ideally, the FKW model works best with 45 students – a dream for Ms Mwanjile – but it can also manage the national average of 99:1 (Basic Education Statistics of Tanzania–BEST 2016).
 Ideal FkW classrooms can be found in several programme schools in Kilimanjaro region where classrooms are not crowded.